 Its filling with tomatoes, bell pepper, green onions, and chili pasilla will awaken your taste buds right away.
 It is a fantastic invention of Guatemalan cuisine.
 It is effortless to find in the Quetzaltenango region because it is widely common here.

-Guatemalan Sweet Desserts Are Good Choice To End Your Party
+Guatemalan Sweet Desserts Are Good Choices To End Your Party

 It is essential to refresh your taste buds after each meal, and these sweet desserts I introduce in this post are suitable choices for you.
 Let’s try all of them right now.

-You should not skip this fantastic Guatemalan dessert recipe.
+You should not skip this fantastic Guatemalan sweet treat.
 You will find Rellenitos in the form of balls with crispy fried plantain outside and the flavorful filling with black beans, chocolate, and cinnamon.

 Its name has its origins in the word “rellenar”, which means “stuff”.
 It is a heritage of Spanish cuisine and appeared in Guatemala when Spaniards invaded the Caribbean region.
 The influences of Afro-Caribbean at the end of the colonial period made it more famous.